 - Although the real reason is that he wanted Lareth to become his Avatar.

 - Omnicidal Maniac: Describes him in a nutshell, along with anyone who worships him.

 - Sympathy for the Devil: According to an obsucre myth, Tharizdun was once a celestial being of goodness and light, but was corrupted and driven mad by the Great Old Ones.
 The gods who opposed him could not kill him, despite the danger he caused, because doing so would cause even greater evil to regain the power they invested in him.

 The leaders of the Doomdreamers (aside from Tharzidun), the Triad's goal is to break the seal imprisoning their master, the Mad God Tharzidun.
 If you see them, it usually is a bad thing.
 Talking to them makes even other Doomdreamers nervous, while humans who aren't Doomdreamers are often too frightened to move in their presence.
 The members of the Triad are the First, an old man with vast magical power, the Second, an aboleth, and the Third, a young woman.

 - Blow You Away: The Third is a genasi, a rare type of Shadow-Touched whose Shadowkind parent was an elemental spirt; in her case, a Wind Spirit.
-Her mastery over this element is supposedly so great, that she was able to defeat the Lord and the Bride of the Yokai House of the Howling Gale (who were opposing her as a team) in a wizard's battle by herself.
+Her mastery over this element is supposedly so great, that she was able to defeat the Lord and the Bride of the Yokai House of the Howling Gale at the same time in a wizard's battle by herself.

 - Deadpan Snarker: The First seems to be one at times.
 Although the Second can be one as well.